drewsteinacher/home-assistant.io/source/_integrations/command_line.markdown

 As **Command line** {% term integration %} is a yaml only integration, turning on extended logging needs to be done by setting the logging information in your {% term "`configuration.yaml`" %} file.

 Entering this example in your configuration sets the default logging to info, and for `command_line` to debug.
+Once done, restart Home Assistant to enable.

 {% raw %}
 ```yaml